 See the 1838 vision account HERE

-- This version states “it had never entered into my heart” that no church was true, until he was told such in the vision, contradicting the 1832 version, wherein he said he already learned that by studying.
+This version contradicts the 1832 account, suggesting “it had never entered into my heart” that no church was true, until he was told such in the vision.
 Joseph states “My object in going to inquire of the Lord was to know which of all the sects was right, that I might know which to join.
 No sooner, therefore, did I get possession of myself, so as to be able to speak, than I asked the personages who stood above me in the light, which of all the sects was right, for at this time it had never entered into my heart that all were wrong and which I should join.”
-(Joseph Smith History)

 1842 Official LDS Version – The Wentworth Letter

 Joseph’s letter to John Wentworth was published in Times and Seasons on March 1, 1842.
 This is the first published account of the first vision in the U.S. It is also the first time the Church officially stated that Native Americans are the primary descendants of the Lamanites.

 JOSEPH FIELDING SMITH

 Brigham Young abruptly led the Saints out of Nauvoo through Iowa with boxes of records in tow.
 Letterbook 1, containing Joseph’s earliest first vision account (the 1832 account), was in one of the boxes.
 In 1921, Joseph Fielding Smith was called as Church Historian and discovered Letterbook 1 sometime between 1921–1935.

 Joseph Fielding Smith removed three pages from Letterbook 1 that contained Joseph Smith’s 1832 account of his vision.
 By this point, a restricted section already existed in the Church’s archives, prohibiting anyone from entering without special permission.
 However, Joseph Fielding Smith kept the pages within his private safe, the contents of which eventually became part of the First Presidency Vault.